 It’s a big question for industrial facilities managers and plant operators working within the food and beverage industry.
 Resin flooring systems are available in a wide range of shapes and sizes.
-They have been designed to best meet the different working areas within a beverage or food plant – all of which will be subject to other operating conditions.
+They have been designed to best meet the different working areas within a beverage or cannabis facility – all of which will be subject to other operating conditions.

 Understanding the facility’s most critical operational criteria and service requirements or area in question is central to specifying a resin flooring system that will best meet your needs.